by Scott Michael Padgett

 Rangers Lead The Way !
 Class 5-87.
 C Co.
 2nd Battalion / The 75th Ranger Regiment

-This first appeared in The Havok Journal January 14, 2015.
+This first appeared in The Havok Journal on January 14, 2015.